benjaminjulian/seinn-v2/README.md

    - Click "New Service" → "Database" → "PostgreSQL"
    - Note the database connection details

-3. **Set Environment Variables**:
-   - `DATABASE_URL`: Your PostgreSQL connection string (automatically set by Railway)
-   - `PORT`: Will be set automatically by Railway

-4. **Deploy**:
+3. **Deploy**:
-   - Railway will automatically detect the `Procfile` and deploy both services
+   - Railway will automatically detect the `Procfile` and deploy:
+     - `release`: Database initialization (runs once)
+     - `web`: Flask web application
+     - `worker`: Background bus data collection
+   - The database will be automatically initialized on first deploy
    - The web service will be available at your Railway-provided URL

-   - The worker service will run in the background collecting bus data
+4. **Verify Deployment**:
+   - Check `/health` endpoint for web service status
+   - Monitor logs for GTFS data download completion
+   - Visit your app URL to start using the station search

 ### Manual Setup